Interest in financial planning increases with age

-One cool thing I do notice is the number of young financial bloggers in their 20's and thirties talking about their financial life.
+One cool thing I do notice is the number of young financial bloggers in their 20’s and thirties talking about their financial life.
 I really applaud these bloggers for bringing attention to personal finance in their own unique ways.
-Here's a few of the ‘young' Canadian bloggers I know about:
+Here are a few of the ‘young’ Canadian bloggers I know about:

 Here’s one last question that is tough to answer . . .
 How do we get younger people to engage in their financial affairs earlier in life?
 What’s the magic carrot?

 You know, I think it’s the way boomer parents brought us up.
 As children we were given what we wanted, never deprived of anything, instant gratification at its finest…